 bin folder and any files with Build Action: Content:

 OctoPack won't run web.config transformation files, because these will be run as part of the deployment instead.
-Make sure you set Build Action: Content for your config transform files (like
+Make sure you set Build Action: Content for your .NET configuration transform files (like

 web.Release.config) to ensure these files are packaged and used as part of your deployment.

-You can use XML Config Transforms on any XML files including the
+You can use .NET XML configuration transforms on any XML files including the

 app.config file for Windows Service, Console, Windows Forms, or WPF applications.
 Make sure the transform files are copied to the build output directory as part of your build, and they will be packaged by OctoPack so you can use them as part of your deployment.